 Fairy PittaPitta nympha

-On 4 Sept. at Nanhui, Elaine and I sneaked away from the action in Nanhui’s Microforest 1, where the photographers were set up.
+On 4 Sept. at Nanhui, my wife, Elaine Du, and I sneaked away from the action in Nanhui’s Microforest 1, where the photographers were set up.
 Microforest 4 was devoid of humans and peaceful.
 I tiptoed in.
 I scanned the undergrowth before me and, to my surprise, found a Fairy Pitta.

 The pitta was standing on the ground, almost completely blanketed by a tangle of leaves, branches, and vines.
 Its big black eye was fixed on me.
 It didn’t move.
 I looked at the pitta, the pitta at me.